Pingping1997/Pingping1997/README.md

 - 👋 Hi, I’m @Pingping1997
 - 👀 I’m interested in energy systems modeling and integration.
+- 👀 I’m also interested about optimization under uncertainty.
 - 🌱 I’m currently learning Julia, Python, GAMs, SimaPro and GaBi.
 - 💞️ I’m looking to collaborate on Process system engineering.
 - 📫 Feel free to reach me by pingping.wang@tuwien.ac.at